jlaude/firebase-web-app/README.md

 5. Set the environment variables:

-- Update the firebaseConfig variables in  public/config.js and app.js with the configuration values from your Firebase project.
+- copy startup.sh.example to startup.sh
-- Update the clientId with your OauthId Client Id.
+- update the sed commands with the variables applicable to your firebase project

 6. Build and run the Docker container:

-docker build -t firebase-web-app docker run firebase-web-app
+docker build -t firebase-web-app . docker run firebase-web-app

 7. Open the app in your web browser: